Updated on: September 30, 2024

 Which one is better for streaming — Surfshark or Private Internet Access?

 Both VPNs are great VPNs for streaming.
-Our international testing team confirmed they both work with top streaming platforms, including Netflix, Max, and Hulu — the only difference is that Surfshark doesn’t work with Disney+.
+They both work with top streaming platforms, including Netflix, Max, and Hulu.
 In addition, Surfshark and PIA both offer a smart DNS, which lets you use the VPNs on devices that don’t support VPN connections, like gaming consoles.

 Is Surfshark better for torrenting than Private Internet Access?